 - Break down tasks to smaller components.
 If your elderly parent gives you a difficult time to dress in the morning – it may be useful to break down the task to smaller tasks.
 So, an example would be to put on socks and shoes.
 Then you could have breakfast.
 Then afterwards, change from their nightgown to a dress or maybe just change their top and leave their pajama bottoms on and change that later.& It’s a longer way of accomplishing the goal but if it reduces the agitation in your parent, it’s worth it.

 - Calming music helps.
 My mother loved Italian operas and that seemed to almost always put her in a good mood.
-When it came time to do something she didn’t really want to do like shower or take her medication – putting that music on for about 30 minutes before the task seemed to help a lot.
+When it came time to doing something she didn’t really want to do like shower or take her medication – putting that music on for about 30 minutes before the task seemed to help a lot.

 At the end of the day, what’s really important in dealing with elderly adults who are suffering from Dementia is to acknowledge the fact that sometimes what seems like uncooperative behavior is really YOU forcing them to do something they aren’t willing to do or don’t understand how to do.

 You know, most any therapist (Physical, Occupational and Speech) will tell you that when it comes to working with patients in rehabilitation that at least 50% of the job is also working with the family and caregivers.
 It seems that rehabilitation is truly for everyone involved!

 How To Get Elderly Parents To Accept Help